 What is the Virginia Consumer Data Protection Act?

-The Virginia Consumer Data Protection Act (VCDPA) of 2021 is comprehensive state privacy law that is geared towards protecting the sensitive information and privacy of Virginia residents and consumers.
+The Virginia Consumer Data Protection Act (VCDPA) of 2021 is a comprehensive state privacy law that is geared toward protecting the sensitive information and privacy of Virginia residents and consumers.
 The VCDPA uses the concept of “controller” to define the businesses that determine the purpose of and particular means of processing data and the concept of “processor” to describe the entities that process said data on the behalf of “controllers”.
 What’s more, the VCDPA defines personal data more broadly to mean “any information that is linked or reasonably linkable to an identified or identifiable natural person”.
-Additionally, the VCDPA gives consumers the right to know, access, delete, amend, correct, or opt-out of the sale and processing of their personal information for targeted advertising purposes.
+Additionally, the VCDPA gives consumers the right to know, access, delete, amend, correct, or opt out of the sale and processing of their personal information for targeted advertising purposes.

 The VCDPA draws on both language and substance from the California Consumer Privacy Act (CCPA) and the newly enacted California Privacy Rights and Enforcement Act.
 However, the VCDPA differs from these acts in certain respects.
 For instance, the VCDPA grants Virginia consumers the right to know, access, delete, and opt out of the sale or processing of any personal information pertaining to them, much like the CCPA.
 Alternatively, the VCDPA contains language and structure more similar to that of the GDPR than the CCPA such as adopting data protection assessment requirements, as well as certain terminology such as “processor” and “controller”.
 Moreover, the VCDPA differs from the CCPA by leaving the enforcement of the act entirely to the discretion of the Attorney General, as opposed to establishing a separate bureaucratic body to oversee privacy violations.